The Graduate Outcomes (GO) survey is the biggest UK annual social survey and captures the perspectives and current status of recent graduates.

 Although GO shares features in common with DLHE, the timing, methodology and process are markedly different.
 Most notably, instead of recording what respondents are doing 6 months after leaving university, GO records activity 15 months after graduation.
 GO therefore represents significant discontinuity in the collection and measurement of graduate outcomes information.
 Consequently, GO results cannot be equated with DLHE results.
 This is reinforced by HESA who are releasing the first set of results as ‘experimental’ statistics in 2020.
 These differences are explained further here.

 What is asked in the survey?

 There are a number of core questions that all graduates are being asked.
 These range from questions about current status to whether they think they are on track in their career.

 Who will complete the survey?

-Graduates will be grouped across the year into four cohorts based on the end date of their course.
-Depending on when their course ended, they will receive their survey invitation around 15 months later.
-For example, if their course ended in August to October 2018, they will receive the survey in December 2019.
+Graduates are grouped into four cohorts based on the end date of their course.
+Depending on when their course ended, they receive their survey invitation around 15 months later.
+For example, if their course ended in August to October 2018, they receive the survey in December 2019.